resir014/Stonehenge/README.md

 ### Modularity

-The Stonehenge core engine is currently in development, and by design follows the Redux pattern.
+The Stonehenge core engine is currently in development, and by design implements a Redux-like approach in creep memory (store) management.
 This means expanding on the codebase could be done with minimal overhead.

 ### Configuration over Convention